Electrical Engineering (EE)

 4 Credits

-Analysis and design of power electronic conversion, control and drive systems.
-Topics will include the theory and application of rectifiers, DC-DC converters, inverters, switches and regulators, power supplies and variable-frequency drives.
-Includes laboratory exercises using power electronic converter boards, PSPICE and a complete power electronics design project.
+Analysis and design of power electronic conversion, control, and drive systems.
+Topics will include the theory and application of rectifiers, DC-DC converters, inverters, switching power supplies and variable-frequency drives.
+Laboratory exercises include simulation using PSpice and construction, measurement, and analysis of prototype power electronic circuits.

 Stacked with EE F608.